piresbruno/LogKit/README.md

-LogKit is just another Swift logging framework. <br/>
+LogKit is just another Swift logging framework.
-It was made be to simple to use, read and maintain.<br/>
+It was made be to simple to use, read and maintain.
-It works with Xcode 7.3 and Swift 2.2.<br/>
+It works with Xcode 8 and Swift 3
-Compatible with iOS 7.1+ and Cathage (iOS 8.0+)<br/>
+Compatible with iOS 7.1+ and with Carthage (iOS 8.0+)

 #### iOS 7.1 support
-Given iOS 7 limitations with frameworks, to use LogKit in your iOS 7.1+ project, just drag & drop LogKit.swift into your project.
+Given iOS 7 limitations with frameworks, to use LogKit in your iOS 7.1 project, just drag & drop the LogKit source files into your project.

 ### Configuration